MinIO vs Cloudflare R2

 Starting priceFreeFree tier available

-Best forDevOps teams who want to self-host S3-compatible storage on their own hardware or cloud infrastructureApplications serving large amounts of user-generated content or assets where egress costs are a major expense
+Best forOrganizations needing S3-compatible storage with data sovereignty, cost control, or multi-cloud strategies.Applications serving large amounts of user-generated content or assets where egress costs are a major expense

 Specifications (entry plan)